-Each students’ folder consists of a dry erase marker and eraser, plastic sheet cover with math fact worksheet and tracking page.
+Each students’ folder consists of a dry-erase marker and eraser, a plastic sheet cover with a math fact worksheet, and a tracking page.
 We will start out the year practicing as a whole group but eventually, they do this routine on their own during guided math.

 On Fridays, I collect the folders to check out how they are doing.
 If I feel they are ready to move on, I switch out their math facts worksheet for the next level!

-This system is currently available in my TpT store for addition, subtraction, multiplication and division.
-You can find it here: Fast Fact Folders
+This system is currently available for addition, subtraction, multiplication, and division.
+You can find it here: Fast Fact Folders or Purchase on TpT